-Even though the latest consumer electronics products provide us with a myriad of entertainment and communication options at home, most people get incredibly frustrated with the amount of wires required to make these devices and appliances work.
-Not only do they look ugly, messy leads and lack of flex can be quite impractical and unsafe too.
+Even though the latest consumer electronics products provide us with a myriad of entertainment and communication options at home, most people get incredibly frustrated with the number of wires required to make these devices and appliances work.
+Not only do they look ugly, but messy leads and lack of flex can also be quite impractical and unsafe too.

 And while it might not be possible to eradicate every cable and cord from your home, there are quite a few great ways you can, to some extent, go wireless.

-These days, several people use their mobile device instead of a landline to make telephone calls.
+These days, several people use their mobile devices instead of a landline to make telephone calls.
 However, due to their sound quality, ease of use and range of functional features, landline telephones are still incredibly useful and worthwhile.
-But rather than getting tied up with cords while walking and talking round the house, think about a wireless home phone instead, like these cordless phones from Tesco.
+But rather than getting tied up with cords while walking and talking around the house, think about a wireless home phone instead, like these cordless phones from Tesco.

 Streaming media player

 Despite the fact that on-demand streaming services such as Netflix, BBC iPlayer, and 4OD enable us to watch nearly any show or film whenever we like, numerous households still use cables to connect laptops and tablets to their television sets.
 But with a streaming media player, it becomes simple and straightforward to browse an extensive library of content without the need for annoying and unsightly wires.

 At any one time, every member of the household can be interacting with or watching their own entertainment device.
 Investing in headphones is the obvious solution, but to avoid the lead getting constantly tangled, and ultimately breaking, purchase ones with Bluetooth technology.
 It will eliminate both the noise and inconvenient tangles.